 - Optimism; model noticing the good as a way to overcome negativity bias.
 Introduce a daily gratitude practice, like sharing 3 good things that happened each night before bedtime.

 - Self-efficacy; Steer clear of victim framing and move toward a resourceful and solution-oriented narrative.
 Bad things happen, we can’t control that, but we can control our response, and figure out what we can learn from them.

 - Self-regulation; manage your emotions using self-awareness practices to intercept a trigger or downregulate stress before it gets out of control.
-Breathwork is perfect for this.
+Simple breathing exercises are perfect for this.

 That sounds like a lot right?
 And in our culture of “can’t do enough” for our kids, it’s hard to let go of the doing long enough to make time for the being.
 But in the end, it’s the being they’ll remember.